imiekus/SaucedemoSeleniumPythonProject/README.md

 ## Steps:
 1. Clone the repository;
-2a.
-To run all tests please execute 'Tests/test_suite.py' file;
-2b.
-To run tests separately, please execute chosen file;
+2. To run all tests please execute 'Tests/test_suite.py' file; to run tests separately, please execute chosen file;

 ## Test cases that were automated